Bromodifluoromethane

 Bromodifluoromethane or Halon 1201 or FC-22B1 is a gaseous trihalomethane or a hydrobromofluorocarbon.

 Synthesis

 It can be prepared through the reaction of hydrogen and dibromodifluoromethane at temperature in range 400–600 °C.

 Critical point data: Tc = 138.83 °C (411.98 K); pc = 5.2 MPa (51.32 bar); Vc = 0.275 dm3·mol−1.

 Applications

 Bromodifluoromethane was used as a refrigerant and in fire extinguishers.
-It is a class I ozone depleting substance with ozone depletion potential ODP = 0.74.
-It was banned by Montreal Protocol in 1996.
+It is a class I ozone depleting substance with ozone depletion potential ODP = 0.74, and a greenhouse gas with global warming potential over 100 years of 398, which is nonetheless much smaller than other fluorinated gases due to its relatively short atmospheric lifetime of 5.2 years.
+It was banned by the Montreal Protocol in 1996.